 ‘State of Alarm’

 The new decree imposed an initial nighttime curfew for the whole of Spain from 11pm-6am, although regional authorities are allowed a margin of one hour to bring forward or back these times.
-The curfew measures do not apply to the Canary Isands.
-The measures of the new decree allow the regions to:
+[Also read: Government will not allow regions to legally start curfews earlier than 10pm].
+The current measures of the decree allow the regions to:

 - Impose and enforce nighttime mobility restrictions